 If you do not want to be prompted for user ID/password, then enter:

 /START-PROGRAM $ORAC1120.SQLPLUS * /NOLOG SQL> connect userid/password

-Use the INTERRUPT key [K2] to interrupt SQL*Plus SQL statements.
+The INTERRUPT key [K2] is used to interrupt SQL*Plus SQL statements.
 For example, you can interrupt SQL*Plus if you receive a long report that you do not want to select.
 When you press the INTERRUPT key [K2], the Oracle Database stops retrieving rows and returns you to the SQL*Plus command level.